Sanket-Kayastha/Virtual_Bookshelf/README.md

 This project demonstrate a virtual bookshelf, where we can add our book title, author name, rating and much more.
-This virtual bookshelf flask made website divided into two page first one is home page and second where we enter the detail of our books.
+This virtual bookshelf flask made website divided into two page first one is home page and the second where we enter the detail of our books.
+No database is used in this project so after refreshing the home page all data will vanish.

 Technology Used: